Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Responsible AI Question Bank

 \subsection{Accountability}

+\textit{Accountability} in the RAI space is defined as the principle that AI actors should be held responsible for the proper functioning of AI systems \cite{oecdaiprinciple}.
+It extends beyond merely defining roles and responsibilities of AI actors to include associated tasks and activities, such as ensuring traceability (across datasets, processes, and decisions) and implementing essential management frameworks, including quality, risk, leadership, and competency management \cite{london2024accountability, metwally2024thinking, clarke2019principles}.

+Accountability challenges include unclear responsibility for AI outcomes and the absence of mechanisms to address unintended consequences \cite{khan2024responsible}.
+Accountability is closely tied to other RAI principles, such as Fairness, Privacy, and Transparency, as it provides fundamental management frameworks that support their implementation.
+As it plays a pivotal role, the lack or absence of an appropriate level of accountability in RAI can critically impact trust in AI systems and lead to misuse, unethical practices, or harmful outcomes.

-To address risk associated with this principle, the RAI Question Bank includes 57 questions distributed into five categories: \textit{Auditability}, \textit{Trade-offs analysis}, \textit{Redressibility}, \textit{Accountability framework}, and \textit{AI management} (Figure \ref{fig:P8}).
+To address these risks, the RAI Question Bank includes 57 questions distributed into five categories: \textit{Auditability}, \textit{Trade-offs analysis}, \textit{Redressibility}, \textit{Accountability framework}, and \textit{AI management} (Figure \ref{fig:P8}).
 This principle encompasses a more extensive set of questions compared to other principles due to recent additions aligned with emerging AI policies such as the EU AI Act and ISO AI management.
 The heightened focus on comprehensive AI quality and management within these regulations has generated such additional accountability-related practices and risk questions.

-\textit{Auditability} ensures that AI systems are designed with mechanisms that allow for comprehensive audits, enabling stakeholders to trace and verify decisions made by the AI.
+\textit{Auditability} ensures that AI systems are designed with mechanisms that allow for comprehensive audits, enabling stakeholders to trace and verify decisions made by the AI \cite{li2024making}.
 This category includes 11 questions that assess the ability to monitor and review AI operations and outcomes, ensuring transparency and trustworthiness.

-\textit{Trade-offs analysis} focuses on the decision-making processes within AI systems, particularly how they balance competing objectives and values.
+\textit{Trade-offs analysis} focuses on the decision-making processes within AI systems, particularly how they balance competing objectives and values \cite{kumar2024balancing}.
 This includes questions that identify relevant interests and values implicated by the AI system, potential trade-offs between them, and the consideration of ethical implications and potential conflicts between different goals.
 This ensures that AI systems make balanced and fair decisions while also aiming to understand potential risks associated with the lack or absence of management of trade-offs.
+An example of trade-off analysis is an accuracy-energy experiment, which demonstrates that in some cases, a small reduction in accuracy can result in significant energy savings \cite{brownlee2021exploring}.
+Another important trade-off for AI systems is between data quality and data availability.